-The M.S. in Business and Economic Policy Analysis (MS-BEPA) gives students a distinguished and marketable set of skills in economic theory as it applies to business and economic policy analysis.
+The M.S. in Economics and Policy Analysis (M.S.-EPA) gives students a distinguished and marketable set of skills in economic theory as it applies to business and economic policy analysis.
 Students learn how to conduct statistical and econometric research grounded in sound economic models using data from multiple sources on different issues.
 In addition, students will be able to explain their results and policy recommendations not only to economists, but also to politicians, and the general public.

-These three courses will count towards completion of the B.A. with a major in Economics and will also count towards completion of the M.S.-BEPA.
-The undergraduate degree will be awarded at the completion of all undergraduate work while the M.S.-BEPA will be awarded upon completion of the remaining graduate level work.
+These three courses will count towards completion of the B.A. with a major in Economics and will also count towards completion of the M.S.-EPA.
+The undergraduate degree will be awarded at the completion of all undergraduate work while the M.S.-EPA will be awarded upon completion of the remaining graduate level work.